xiphonics/picoTracker/usermanual/content/pages/appendix-remoteui.md

 ### Limitations

-SetFont command is not implemented
+* Input events are not yet implemented

 ### Client Implementation Guidelines